Goa is the paradise of South Asia!

 5. If you’re feeling daring, get a permanent tattoo in Goa.
 But make sure you get it from a safe and secured place and not a dingy shop to avoid infections.

 6. Try parasailing.
 Most of the beaches of Goa give you the option of parasailing.
-It involves a boat ride to the middle of the ocean and then you’re parachute is tethered to the boat, as the wind takes you high up in the air.
+It involves a boat ride to the middle of the ocean and then your parachute is tethered to the boat, as the wind takes you high up in the air.
 It’s fun and totally worth it.

 7. Party all night.
-Goa is famous for its clubs and bars and for throwing wild parties that often end only when the sun rises again, in the wee hours of morning.
+Goa is famous for its clubs and bars and for throwing wild parties that often end only when the sun rises again, in the wee hours of the morning.

 10. If you’re a foodie by nature, Goa will not disappoint you.
 The seafood here is absolutely delicious and will have you licking your fingers.
 The perfect combination with some fish fry and prawns curry - chilled beer!